 Merchant Cash Advance

 Businesses that use equipment to operate their business often turn to equipment financing for purchases that uses equipment as collateral.
-Business owners must have very good to excellent credit, but limited paperwork is necessary to get approved.
+Business owners must have good to excellent credit, but limited paperwork is necessary to get approved.

 Small Business Administration (SBA) Loans